-I am an assistant professor in the Department of International Studies at the Hamilton Lugar School of Global and International Studies and adjunct assistant professor of political science at Indiana University-Bloomington.
-I earned my Ph.D. in political science from Duke University (in Security, Peace and Conflict), a J.D.-M.A. from the University of Virginia School of Law and UVA Graduate School (specializing in international law), and an M.T.S. from Duke Divinity School (specializing in ethics and just war theory).
+I earned my Ph.D. in political science from Duke University (in Security, Peace and Conflict), a J.D.-M.A. from the University of Virginia School of Law (in international law), and an M.T.S. from Duke Divinity School (in ethics and just war theory).

-I am currently a visiting fellow in the Department of Military Strategy, Planning, and Operations at the U.S. Army War College.
-Previously, I have been a research fellow with the Institute for Security and Conflict Studies at the Elliott School of International Affairs, the George Washington University; the Stockdale Center for Ethical Leadership at the U.S. Naval Academy; the Department of Law and Policy at the International Committee of the Red Cross (ICRC); the Modern War Institute at the U.S. Military Academy; and the Centre for U.S. Politics at University College London (UCL).
+I have also been a visiting professor at the U.S. Army War College; a postdoctoral fellow at the Institute for Security and Conflict Studies at the Elliott School of International Affairs, George Washington University; a research fellow at the Stockdale Center for Ethical Leadership at the U.S. Naval Academy; a postdoctoral fellow in the Department of Law and Policy at the International Committee of the Red Cross (ICRC); a visiting research fellow at the Modern War Institute at the U.S. Military Academy; and a visiting fellow at the Centre for U.S. Politics at University College London (UCL).

 My research is interdisciplinary in nature and focuses on international security and conflict, international law, political violence, and the role of law, ethics, and norms in shaping conflict behavior.
 In my research, I examine military training, military culture, urban warfare, counterinsurgency, and humanitarian intervention.